3 8 In Decimal Form

 Addressing Common Misconceptions

 A common misconception involves the confusion between fractions, decimals, and percentages.
-It's essential to understand that they are different ways of representing the same quantity.
-For instance, 3/8, 0.375, and 37.5% all represent the same value.
+So it's essential to understand that they are different ways of representing the same quantity.
+Here's a good example: 3/8, 0.375, and 37.5% all represent the same value.

 Frequently Asked Questions (FAQ)